Tochemey/goakt/CONTRIBUTING.md

 4. Submit a [pull request](https://help.github.com/articles/using-pull-requests) from your fork to the `main` branch of the original repository.
 5. Follow the instructions in the `playground` package to leave a working sample in case it is a bug.

+### Contributor License Agreement (CLA)

+GoAkt requires every contributor to sign our [Contributor License Agreement](CLA.md) before their pull request can be merged.
+This protects both you and the project, and only needs to be done once.

+When you open your first pull request, the **CLA Assistant** bot (powered by [cla-assistant.io](https://cla-assistant.io)) will comment with a link to sign the CLA.
+Click the link, authenticate with GitHub, and confirm your acceptance.
+The signature covers all of your future contributions.
+The PR cannot be merged until the CLA check passes.

 ### Previewing Documentation

 To preview documentation changes locally, install [Mint CLI](https://mintlify.com/docs) and run: